aragubas/LiVerse/README.md

 - libtool
 - libsdl2-dev

+Before running ./build_linux.sh, create a file called '.vcpkg_path' in the root of the project.
+.vcpkg_path must contain path to vcpkg, ending with /

 ## Build Instructions for macOS Environment
-Todo
+Build Dependencies (install via homebrew)
+- cmake
+- ninja
+- pkg-config
+- gdb (Optional, for Debugging, will require code signing)

+Before running ./build_linux.sh, create a file called '.vcpkg_path' in the root of the project.
+.vcpkg_path must contain path to vcpkg, ending with /

+# License
+This project is licensed under the Apache 2.0 License.

+Check [License](./LICENSE) for more details

-2024 by Taiyou
+(C) 2022 - 2024 by Aragubas - part of Taiyou Software Suite